RCushmaniii/cushlabs-base/README.md

 Production-grade SaaS scaffold built with Next.js App Router, TypeScript, Tailwind, and Supabase.

-This repo is designed to be reused across client MVPs, internal experiments, and future SaaS products.
+This repo is designed to be cloned and reused for real MVPs, internal tools, and client projects where correctness, security, and clarity matter.

-## What you get (v1)
+## What You Get (v1)

 - Next.js App Router + TypeScript (strict)
 - Supabase Auth (email magic link)